Shksantosh/shksantosh/README.md

 <h1 align="center">Hi 👋, I'm Santosh Kumar Sharma</h1>
 <h3 align="center">I'm Santosh from India, and I do content on Design and Development.
 I really enjoy learning languages and frameworks like React and React Native.
-I also enjoy Webflow, Figma ui, ux, and design in general.</h3>
+I also enjoy Webflow, Figma UI/UX and design in general.</h3>

 - 🌱 I’m currently learning **Node js**